 Adapted from the Frederick Loewe, Alan Jay Lerner Broadway hit, Brigadoon proposes a fanciful alternative to the Big City Rat Race.
 New York businessmen Tommy Albright and Jeff Douglas (Gene Kelly & Van Johnson) become lost on a hunting trip in Scotland.
 A village called Brigadoon suddenly appears where no village should be.
 The two discover a perplexing bunch of villagers that behave as highlanders did two hundred years before.
 Tommy meets a local lassie named Fiona Campbell (Cyd Charisse) and falls in love.
 The truth of Brigadoon is finally offered by Mr. Lundie (Barry Jones), one of the elders: thanks to a bargain with God to keep the town untouched by the outside world, Brigadoon sleeps hidden for a hundred years between days, when its inhabitants awaken as if no time at all has passed.
 Its residents have experienced only two full days since 1754.
 Tommy needs to choose whether he wants to leave or stay with Fiona.
 But once a person becomes a citizen of Brigadoon they must forever remain within its narrow boundaries.
 Anyone who leaves will break the spell, and the village and its people will disappear forever.

 Brigadoon has several pretty songs and a couple of fun dance numbers.
 The staging is elaborate, but the show doesn’t quite make it to the top tier of the MGM musical pantheon.
 The real stars are the studio artisans that mounted the immense scenic backdrops that MGM used as backgrounds for its CinemaScope movies.
 The film doesn’t seem to be taking place on a theater stage, nor does it attempt to be realistic.
 What it looks like is a giant museum diorama, the kind with painted backgrounds behind stuffed animals.
 Color-coordinated briars and heather are stuck around the ground like Easter decorations.
-It’s not artificial-fake, it’s artificial claustrophobic, even with the cyclorama backgrounds.
+It’s not artificial-fake, it’s artificial-claustrophobic, even with the cyclorama backgrounds.

 The concept of Brigadoon, a magical destination for those tired of the chaos of modern life, is pure soft-boiled hooey.
 Anybody looking for the roots of White Flight might find that the play touches the same ‘retreat to the safe past’ sentiment.
 The wish to ignore the rest of the world and make one’s ‘perfect’ neighborhood last forever is a weakly disguised isolationist-reactionary fantasy.
 It fits the complacent 1950s just as Lost Horizon’s escapist colonial fantasy was a predictable response to the fears of 1933: rather than deal with modern reality, the heroes of these stories prefer to run away to a dream world.

 Alan Jay Lerner takes his fantasy seriously, and the theme that Love conquers Time was apparently the right message to make the show a Broadway hit in 1947.
 I’m afraid that I interpret Alan Jay Lerner’s fantasy as anything but whimsical.
 When Harry Beaton tries to escape, Brigadoon suddenly resembles Invasion of the Body Snatchers.
 A malcontent that cannot conform is dangerous and must be restrained.
-A convenient accident solves the problem.
+A convenient accident resolves the issue.

 Brigadoon is the kind of romantic fantasy that’s supposed to be appreciated for its charms and not examined too closely, and on those terms it won’t disappoint.
 Comic relief is provided via a funny sidekick, who models the cynicism the hero wishes to leave behind.
 Serving as a substitute Oscar Levant, Van Johnson’s main purpose is to provide a bad example and deflate Gene’s romantic mood.

 Brigadoon is not about the afterlife, exactly, but it probably does qualify as a Film Blanc.
-As is typical of Entitlement Fantasies of the Convenient Kind, unalterable fantasy rules yield to true love, especially where above-the-title talent is concerned.
+As is typical of Entitlement Fantasies of the Convenient Kind, unalterable fantasy rules yield to true love, especially when above-the-title talent is involved.
 Just as in Lost Horizon, the hero finds paradise, loses it and returns to search for it again.
 Kelly should have to wait 99 years and eight months for Brigadoon to re-emerge from the mist, but the magical town leaps back to life just for him.
 It’s kind of like God telling Adam and Eve, “Come back to the garden, I was just kidding.”

 Typical of the loose ends that are left dangling, Van Johnson’s Jeff is abandoned at the edge of Brigadoon without comment, or even a close-up to tell us his state of mind.
 Knowing that the doubting cynic has witnessed a real miracle, wouldn’t Jeff’s change of heart be just as interesting as that of the Gene Kelly character?